MaximilianHanussek/VALET/README.md

-# Virtual UNICORE cluster (VALET) on demand using local IPs for the worker nodes
+# Virtual UNICORE cluster (VALET) on demand with dynamic scaling
 Creating a virtual cluster on demand in an OpenStack environment including a UNICORE instance and the Zabbix monitoring system.
+Further is an automated dynamic scaling available, adding and removing nodes from the cluster based on the current resource consumption.

 ## Software Stack
 The following software and tools are used to setup the virtual UNICORE cluster: